katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

 Introduction
 ````````````

 .. note:: This section of the documentation is under construction.
 We are in the process of adding more examples about the Rackspace modules and how they work together.
-Once complete, there will also be examples for Rackspace Cloud in `ansible-examples <https://github.com/ansible/ansible-examples/>`_.
+Once complete, there will also be examples for Rackspace Cloud in `assible-examples <https://github.com/assible/assible-examples/>`_.

-Ansible contains a number of core modules for interacting with Rackspace Cloud.
+Assible contains a number of core modules for interacting with Rackspace Cloud.

-The purpose of this section is to explain how to put Ansible modules together
+The purpose of this section is to explain how to put Assible modules together
-(and use inventory scripts) to use Ansible in a Rackspace Cloud context.
+(and use inventory scripts) to use Assible in a Rackspace Cloud context.

 Prerequisites for using the rax modules are minimal.
-In addition to ansible itself,
+In addition to assible itself,
 all of the modules require and are tested against pyrax 1.5 or higher.
 You'll need this Python module installed on the execution host.